Long-Term Disability Lawyer

 If you purchased your disability policy yourself (meaning it was not provided through your employer or union), then ERISA does not apply.
 In this case, the entire appeal process is covered by Washington State Insurance statutes and regulations.

 What claims do you have under Washington State insurance law?

-The basic claim available in a Seattle disability denial case is for contractual damages, meaning the benefits you are entitled to under your insurance policy.
-These damages may include incidental and consequential damages, plus interest.
+The basic claim available in a Seattle disability denial case is for contractual damages, which means the benefits you are entitled to under your insurance policy.
+These damages may include incidental and consequential damages (such as attorney fees), plus interest.

 Bad faith claim

 If your insurance company wrongfully denies, fails to investigate, or grossly undervalues your claim, then you may have a bad faith claim.